 Applicants 18 and older are required to go through a national criminal background check.
-The actual process is handled by a 3rd party through our Recruitment and Staffing Office.
-It usually takes a minimum of 5 business days for the process to be completed.
+The actual process is handled by a 3rd party –the same company that does background checks for new employees.
+The process can take two or more weeks.
 When the applicant is cleared through this process they are notified to go to Health Services as the next step.

 All new volunteers are required to get clearance through our Health Services department.
 Clearance includes 2 TB tests and checking to insure that the volunteer is immune to measles, mumps, rubella and chicken pox.
-All adult volunteers are encouraged to have the annual flu vaccine.
-In cases where volunteers do not want the vaccine a declination form will need to be signed.
+All volunteers are encouraged to have the annual flu vaccine.
+In cases where volunteers do not want the vaccine a declination form will need to be signed and if volunteering in a patient care area or building, a mask will need to be worn (during the entire flu season).
 Any tests or procedures performed during the clearance process by health services or under their direction will be done at no cost to the applicant.

 General Volunteer Orientation*

 Once the volunteer is cleared from health service they must attend a general volunteer orientation.
 Orientation is held twice a month, one session in the morning and one session at night.
+Volunteers select the session that best meets their availability.
 Sessions run no more than 2 hours and include a lecture format and completion of written documents.
-Time is also allotted for questions from the volunteers.
+Time is also allotted for questions.

 Badge and Uniform

-After completing paperwork received during orientation, the volunteer will call to book a final appointment to obtain their badge and uniform.
+After attending an orientation, the volunteer will call to book a final appointment to obtain their badge and uniform.
 Appointments are required by security to take the volunteer’s picture and print out their ID badge.
-Badges and uniforms (with the exception of polo shirts) are the property of Baystate Medical Center and must be returned at completion of the volunteer service.
+Badges and uniforms (with the exception of polo shirts) are the property of Baystate Medical Center and must be laundered and returned at completion of the volunteer service.